-Just be careful when installing because there is included software in the package installed if you accept the offer.
+Just be careful when installing because software is included in the package installed if you accept the offer.

 Flud was mainly an Android app, although you can find other versions, so it has become a decent FrostWire for Windows and Mac replacement as well.
 It is slow on the updates, yet the free client is still hugely popular and rich in features.

-There’s an ad-supported version, which offers support for various torrent uses, comprising magnet links, Pex, and UTP.
+An ad-supported version offers support for various torrent uses, comprising magnet links, Pex, and UTP.
 The app also supports NAT-PMP, DHT, and UPnP.

-The lightweight torrent client doesn’t have an official website, and you do need to do some searching to find the various download options.
+The lightweight torrent client doesn’t have an official website, and you need to search to find the various download options.
 GitHub is one of the main locations.

 BitTorrent owns the μTorrent peer-to-peer file-sharing client, so there is no surprise about why things are familiar between the two apps.
 Still, μTorrent is a separate entity, and there are differences that you may want to investigate.

-The key differences being μTorrent is more regularly maintained and updated.
+The key difference being μTorrent is more regularly maintained and updated.
 Besides, there’s a Linux version along with all the other platforms it runs on.

 BitTorrent brazenly introduced Bitcoin coin miners into μTorrent beforehand, and these were running all the time users would download torrents.
 Luckily, there are no coin miners in the current file-sharing program.
 (Read Update Kodi Guide)

-You notice with this peer-to-peer file-sharing program that it allows you to search, download torrent files, and share files right within a web browser.
+With this peer-to-peer file-sharing program, you notice that it allows you to search, download torrent files, and share files right within a web browser.